What is the freezing point of a solution that contains 50.0 g of ... | Channels for Pearson+

 Multiple Choice

-What is the freezing point of a solution that contains 50.0 g of NaNO₃ in 200.0 g of water, given that the molal freezing point depression constant (Kf) for water is 1.86 °C/m?
+What is the freezing point of a solution that contains 50.0 g of FeBr₃ in 200.0 g of water, given that the freezing point depression constant (Kf) for water is 1.86 °C/m?

 A